gensx-inc/gensx/README.md

 ## Examples

 This repo contains a number of [examples](./examples) to help you get up and running with GenSX.
+Perhaps you need to first execute the build command in the top-level directory to build the relevant dependencies.

 ### Basic Examples